rmjarvis/TreeCorr/docs/params.rst

     file names to use.
 Of course, it is an error to specify both ``file_list`` and ``file_name`` (or any of the other corresponding pairs).

-:file_type: (ASCII, FITS, or HDF5) The file type of the input files.
+:file_type: (ASCII, FITS, HDF5, or Parquet) The file type of the input files.
 :delimiter: (str, default = '\0') The delimeter between input values in an ASCII catalog.
 :comment_marker: (str, default = '#') The first (non-whitespace) character of comment lines in an input ASCII catalog.